DanPozza/node/README.md

 	git clone https://github.com/DanPozza/node.git

+Inside the directory of the nodejs you have to copy also the nico.pem file, the key for launch the command to server aws

 inside bridge_pc.js file you have to modify the ip address of AWS, you have to insert new IP.

 now you have to install "express" and "nodemailer" tools useful for nodejs :